 Sometimes life throws turning points at us.
 Other times we must create them.
 Either way, our choices shape the people we become.
-Who will you be in 2018 and beyond?
+Who will you be this year and beyond?

 Walking down the aisle.
 Hearing your baby cry for the first time.
 Starting a new job.
 Moving to a new town.
 Lying in a hospital bed.
 Sitting in a funeral home.

 Times of hope, uncertainty, loneliness, fear or regret.

 Life’s roller coaster has its share of high and low points—landmarks on our life journey.
 Many of these opportunities and challenges demand decisions we are never quite ready for.
 Our choices and our follow-through can alter the course of our life.

 Other times circumstances may not dictate a change, but in our heart of hearts we know we can’t keep going on the way we are.
 The status quo may be comfortable, and we may have no desire to make waves.
 But deep inside we sense a waterfall ahead.
 We must choose to turn and go back upstream or risk impending disaster.

 In the article “7 Famous People Who Hit Bottom—and Turned It Around,” Fred Cohn tells the story of Giuseppe Verdi’s lowest point.

 At age 27, “his second opera had been a resounding flop, closing on opening night.
 Far worse: over the past two years, his beloved wife and both infant children had died, victims of cholera.
 Despondent, Verdi became a recluse, reading trashy Victorian novels and writing not a note.
 He planned to give up composing altogether.
 When a producer sent him the text for a proposed new Biblical opera, Nabucco, he threw it on the table in disgust.”

 Whether he was looking for it or not, at this low point of his life, a new path became visible.